dor933/TestDotNet/WebApplication3/README.txt

 Swagger JSON Address: https://localhost:7274/swagger/v1/swagger.json / http://localhost:5272/swagger/v1/swagger.json

 Note: These addresses can be edited in Properties/launchSettings.json.
-When using Browser, You must use HTTPS due to CORS requirements.

 Prerequisites
 Port Availability: Ensure that ports 5272 and 7274 are free and available on your local machine.